How to Buy Tickets for the Prado Museum in Madrid ⋆ FullTravel.it

 By

 Are you traveling to Madrid and trying to figure out which museums to visit?
-You can’t go wrong with a stop at the Museo del Prado, or the Museo Nacional del Prado as it is known in Spanish.
-Located on the Paseo del Arte, this centuries-old museum houses exquisite artworks by some of the greatest European painters, such as Titian, Rubens e Bosch.
-The Museo del Prado is a true treasure with a unique collection of over 8,000 paintings from the 11th to the 19th century.
-It is considered “a museum of painters, not paintings“, as its collection began in the 16th century when monarchs and art collectors focused on accumulating works by their favorite artists rather than creating a complete and balanced collection.
+You can’t go wrong with a stop at the Prado Museum, or Museo Nacional del Prado, as it is known in Spanish.
+Located on the Paseo del Arte, this centuries-old museum houses exquisite artworks from some of Europe’s greatest painters, such as Titian, Rubens e Bosch.
+The Prado Museum is a true treasure with a unique collection of over 8,000 paintings from the 11th to the 19th century.
+It is considered “a museum of painters, not paintings“, as its collection began in the 16th century when monarchs and art collectors focused on amassing works by their favorite artists rather than creating a complete and balanced collection.

-With such an extraordinary collection and a historic building, it’s no surprise that over two million visitors visit the Museo del Prado each year.
-In this guide, we will share our tips and tricks for visiting the Museo del Prado, along with all ticket and tour options, to help you choose those that best suit your travel needs.
+With such an extraordinary collection and a historic building, it’s no surprise that more than two million visitors flock to the Prado Museum each year.
+In this guide, we will share our tips and tricks for visiting the Prado Museum, along with all the ticket and tour options, to help you choose the ones that best suit your travel needs.

-If you’re in a hurry.
-How to buy tickets for the Museo del Prado: to avoid spending your holidays under the scorching sun, we highly recommend booking a skip-the-line ticket for the Museo del Prado or opting for a guided tour.
-The latter is usually the best choice, as it offers deeper insights into the artists and masterpieces on display.
-Additionally, you can combine a visit to the Museo del Prado with the Museo Reina Sofia or the Royal Palace in a single guided tour, getting the most value for your money.
+If you’re in a hurry: How to buy tickets for the Prado Museum: to avoid spending your holiday under the blazing sun, we highly recommend booking a skip-the-line ticket for the Prado Museum or opting for a guided tour.
+The latter is generally the best choice, as it provides deeper insights into the artists and masterpieces on display.
+Moreover, you can combine a visit to the Prado Museum with the Reina Sofia Museum or the Royal Palace in a single guided tour, getting the most for your money.

-Best way to buy tickets for the Museo del Prado
+Best Way to Buy Tickets for the Prado Museum

 If you’re wondering where to buy tickets for the Prado Museum, you’re in the right place.
-Whether you’re looking for a private guided tour, free tickets, or simply want to skip the line for tickets, we have all your options listed below.
+Whether you’re looking for a private guided tour, free tickets, or just want to skip the line for tickets, we’ve listed all your options below.

-Although you can purchase tickets for the Prado Museum directly at the museum, we do not recommend doing so.
-While the Prado Museum is not as crowded as the Reina Sofía Museum, it can still have sold-out time slots and long queues outside, especially for temporary exhibitions.
-Instead of gambling and waiting in the sun for a ticket, we recommend buying your tickets online in advance.
-This way, you can save time (and a possible sunburn) by skipping the queue at the museum ticket office.
+While you can buy tickets for the Prado Museum directly at the museum, we don’t recommend it.
+While the Prado Museum is not as crowded as the Reina Sofía Museum, it can still have sold-out timeslots and long lines outside, especially for temporary exhibitions.
+Instead of taking your chances and waiting in the sun for a ticket, we recommend buying your tickets online in advance.
+This way, you can save time (and a possible sunburn) by skipping the ticket queue at the museum.

-However, if you hope to get free tickets for the Prado Museum during its free admission hours, you will need to queue outside the ticket office.
-The museum offers two hours of free access at the end of each day, but does not allow entry 30 minutes before closing, so you will need to arrive early.
-The queue for free tickets can vary from 30 minutes to an hour depending on how busy the city is and whether it’s a weekend, so we recommend arriving at least 30 minutes before the start of the free access hours so you can make the most of your free ticket.
-You can obtain free tickets for the Prado Museum in person from Monday to Saturday from 6:00 PM to 7:30 PM (the museum closes at 8:00 PM) and Sunday from 5:00 PM to 6:30 PM (the museum closes at 7:00 PM).
+However, if you’re hoping to get free tickets to the Prado Museum during its free access hours, you’ll need to line up outside the ticket office.
+The museum offers two hours of free admission at the end of each day, but does not allow entry 30 minutes before closing, so you’ll need to arrive early.
+The line for free tickets can range from 30 minutes to an hour depending on how busy the city is and whether it’s a weekend, so we suggest arriving at least 30 minutes before free access hours begin to make the most of your free ticket.
+You can get free tickets for the Prado Museum in person from Monday to Saturday between 6:00 pm and 7:30 pm (the museum closes at 8:00 pm) and on Sunday from 5:00 pm to 6:30 pm (the museum closes at 7:00 pm).

 Booking tickets for the Prado Museum in advance online is the smartest way to go.
-Not only does the pre-purchased pass act as a skip-the-line ticket for the Prado Museum, but it can be purchased comfortably from your air-conditioned hotel.
-Booking online in advance also means you will have the certainty of a ticket, as the museum manages its tickets through a timed entry system.
-This is especially important if you have a busy itinerary planned, as you will want the assurance of being able to enter at a time that fits your group’s schedule.
-Tickets can be purchased on the official Prado Museum website or through a third-party reseller like our partner GetYourGuide.
-The advantage of using the latter, if your original currency is not the euro, is that you can pay in your national currency since it offers multiple currency options.
+Not only does the pre-purchased pass act as a skip-the-line ticket for the Prado Museum, but it can also be conveniently bought from your air-conditioned hotel room.
+Booking online in advance also ensures you’ll have a ticket, as the museum uses a timeslot admission system.
+This is especially important if you have a packed itinerary, since you’ll want to be sure you can enter at a time that fits your group’s schedule.
+Tickets can be purchased on the official Prado Museum website or through a third-party vendor such as our partner GetYourGuide.
+The advantage of using the latter, if your home currency isn’t the euro, is that you’ll be able to pay in your local currency as it offers various currency options.
 This means you can avoid bank fees for charging your card in another currency.

 Book a guided tour

 If you want to learn more about how the collection was acquired, the artists behind the masterpieces, and the masterpieces themselves, your best option is to book a guided tour of the Prado Museum.
-90-minute tours are available during checkout for a general admission ticket on the official website, or you can book a guided tour from a third-party reseller.
-We recommend this 90-minute tour of the Prado Museum as the ticket is refundable up to 24 hours before (tickets from the official Prado Museum website are non-refundable for all bookings), is accompanied by an expert guide, and offers the option to add a tapas tasting after the museum tour.
-You also have the option to use GetYourGuide’s “book now, pay later” feature, which means you can book and secure a ticket and worry about paying at a later time.
+90-minute tours are available during checkout for a general admission ticket on the official website, or you can book a guided tour through a third-party provider.
+We recommend this90-minute tour of the Prado Museum since the ticket is refundable up to 24 hours before (tickets from the official website of the Prado Museum are non-refundable for all bookings), is accompanied by an expert guide, and offers the option of adding a tapas tasting after the museum tour.
+You also have the possibility to use GetYourGuide’s “book now, pay later” feature, which means you can reserve and secure a ticket and worry about paying for it later.

-If you don’t have much time in the city and would like to visit other Madrid attractions such as the Reina Sofía Museum or the Royal Palace of Madrid, why not combine the tours to create a fantastic morning of fun and artistic knowledge?
+If you don’t have much time in the city and would like to visit other Madrid attractions such as the Reina Sofía Museum or the Royal Palace of Madrid, why not combine tours to create a fantastic morning of fun and artistic discovery?

-This combined guided tour of the Prado Museum and Reina Sofía Museum starts at 9:45 in the morning, where you will be guided on a 90-minute tour of the museum followed by 30 minutes of free time to explore the artworks independently.
-Afterwards, the group will head to the Reina Sofía Museum where you will visit incredible contemporary and modern works by Spanish artists such as Picasso, Salvador Dalí, and Joan Miró for 75 minutes.
+This guided combined tour of the Prado Museum and the Reina Sofía Museum starts at 9:45 in the morning, where you’ll be taken on a 90-minute guided tour of the museum followed by 30 minutes of free time to explore the artworks independently.
+Afterward, the group will head to the Reina Sofía Museum to visit incredible contemporary and modern works by Spanish artists such as Picasso, Salvador Dalí, and Joan Miró for 75 minutes.

-If you want to combine a visit to the Prado Museum with a guided tour of the Royal Palace of Madrid, take a look at this five-hour combined tour from our partner.
-The tour starts at 9:45 at the Prado Museum for a two-hour guided visit of the museum and its works.
-Afterwards, you will walk for 15 minutes along the street to the Royal Palace, where your tour group will have a two-hour guided visit of the royal residence.
+If you want to combine a visit to the Prado Museum with a guided tour of the Royal Palace of Madrid, check out this five-hour combined tour from our partner.
+The tour starts at 9:45 at the Prado Museum for a two-hour guided visit of the museum and its artworks.
+Afterward, you’ll walk for 15 minutes along the road to the Royal Palace, where your tour group will enjoy a two-hour guided visit of the royal residence.

 Buy a tourist pass

-If you are a traveler who likes to experience as many attractions and experiences as possible during your holidays, a Madrid tourist pass might be the right choice.
-There are two fantastic tourist passes that will not only give you access to the Prado Museum, but also to over 30 other attractions and tours in Madrid, such as the Reina Sofía Museum, a tour of Madrid’s main attractions, a flamenco show and a food tour, and the National Thyssen-Bornemisza Museum.
+If you’re a traveler who likes to experience as many attractions and activities as possible during the holidays, a Madrid tourist pass might be the right choice.
+There are two fantastic tourist passes that will not only give you access to the Prado Museum, but also to over 30 other attractions and tours in Madrid, such as the Reina Sofía Museum, a tour of Madrid’s main sights, a flamenco show and food tour, and the Thyssen-Bornemisza National Museum.

-Art and museum enthusiasts planning to visit the three major museums (the Prado Museum, the Reina Sofía Museum and the Thyssen-Bornemisza National Museum) on the Prado MuseumPrado Museum might be interested in this comprehensive museum pass.
+Art and museum lovers who plan to visit the three big museums (the Prado Museum, the Reina Sofía Museum and the Thyssen-Bornemisza National Museum) on the Prado MuseumPrado Museum might be interested in this comprehensive museum pass.
 The Paseo del Arte Pass allows unlimited visits to all three museums for one year.
-It can be purchased on the official websites of any of the three museums and collected at the same museum.
+It can be purchased on the official websites of any of the three museums and picked up at the same museum.

 Botticelli – Scenes from Nastagio degli Onesti ©Museo del Prado